susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/README.md

     01_LTR_Copia_Gypsy_cladelevel_white.png
 ```

+Here is a **short, clean, R-Studio–friendly README subsection** you can paste directly into your project README under **2.2 Visualising TE Annotations**.
+No bold, no unnecessary wording, just concise documentation that fits your GitHub structure and the manual’s expectations.

 ### 1.3 Visualising TE Annotations (circlize)

-To explore the spatial distribution of transposable elements across the genome, a circos-style TE density plot was generated using the R package circlize.
+To explore the spatial distribution of transposable elements across the genome, I generated a circos-style TE density plot using the R package circlize.
 - based on the EDTA whole-genome annotation file `hifiasm_p_ctg.fasta.mod.EDTA.TEanno.gff3` and
 - scaffold lengths obtained from the corresponding `.fai` index of the assembly.